-- Convene planning group of Office of Assessment, Career Services, Advisement, and Educational Leadership, and Technology Services to frame requirements for e-portfolio comparison.
+- Convene planning group of Assessment Office, Career Services, Center for Academic Advising, and Educational Leadership Department, and Technology Services to frame requirements for e-portfolio comparison.

 - Develop a project charter that reflects the stakeholders and multiple purposes that this tool might assist in our students' academic success.

 - Conduct a comparison to determine if D2L e-portfolio can replace Optimal (from 'Jacket Jobs).

 - Design and conduct a pilot opportunity for interested academic departments.